 Ultimately, what each of these discussions offers as a whole is an “impressionistic painting” of the events that have shaped the modern Middle East.
 This site is designed to be useful for both professional scholars and the public, and we are attempting to create a database of material devoted to the study of the post-war events happening in the region after the decade-long conflict.
 If there is an article, photograph, or book that you feel should be included in our online library — but which has not — please send the link and any copyright information, as well as your name and contact information, to email@example.com.

 We are a student publication, very often with a skeleton-staff, and with no institutional financial support.
-Therefore, cannot pay for any articles or interviews we receive.
+Therefore, we cannot pay for any articles or interviews we receive.
 Our mission is to facilitate dialogue on issues of pressing concern, and we hope our contributors are equally inspired by this goal as we are.

 All opinions expressed are those of the author or interviewee, and not of the Post-War Watch or its editors unless otherwise and explicitly stated.